FreeTAKTeam/FreeTakServer/REST_APIDoc.md

   * attitude: the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
 Please see API documentation for a list of valid entries.
   * name: a string to ID the GeoObject on a map.
   * timeout:the length, expressed in seconds  until the point will stale out.
 Default is 300 seconds or 5 minutes.
+  *  UID: server generated Unique Id of this element

   ##### Example body
 ```